smilligan93/SR5-Compendiums-FoundryVTT/README.md

  :exclamation: If you wish to import another file, ensure you ***completely*** empty the text box first. :exclamation:

 For use with https://github.com/smilligan93/SR5-FoundryVTT

+Thanks to these wonderful people for helping us build out the compendium
+- Devoras (CRB matrix actions)